grafana/grafana/contribute/documentation/README.md

 ## Reference: Top five writing tips

-While we can't provide a comprehensive style guide to this document, we thought providing a few writing tips to help the writing process.
+While we don't provide a comprehensive style guide in this document, here's a few writing tips to help the writing process.

 ### Consider the audience